frutti93/nix-podman-stacks/README.md

 # Nix Podman Stacks

-Opinionated collection of rootless Podman stacks managed by [Home Manager](https://github.com/nix-community/home-manager).
+Collection of opinionated Podman stacks managed by [Home Manager](https://github.com/nix-community/home-manager).

 ![preview](./screenshots/homepage.png)

 The goal is to easily deploy various self-hosted projects, including reverse proxy and monitoring.
-This is an opinionated setup that is primarily with my personal preferences in mind.
-Nevertheless, all configurations and settings could be overwritten if it doesn't fit your use-case.
+This is an opinionated setup that is primarily build with my personal preferences in mind.
+Nevertheless, all configurations and settings can be overwritten if it doesn't fit your use-case.

 While most stacks can be activated by setting a single flag, some stacks require setting mandatory values, especially for secrets.

-For managing secrets with nix, i recommend [sops-nix](https://github.com/Mic92/sops-nix) which allows you to have your entire configuration in a Git repository.
+For managing secrets with nix, i recommend [sops-nix](https://github.com/Mic92/sops-nix) which allows you to store your secrets along with the configuration inside a single Git repository.

 ## Structure